We

 Miles), and her daughter, Jennifer (Jewel

 Blanch).
-Things get more sinister
+Here, things get even more sinister

-because they're on there way to Windom
+because, as it turns out, they're on their way to Windom

-Manor to meet with her estranged husband,
+Manor to meet her estranged husband,

 Duncan Sanford.
 Seems the couple have been